A Master Plan for Living Your Passion - Even in Difficult Times

 motivation

-With the world in the distress and years of pandemic fatigue behind us, the engine that used to power you may be fading and your motivation to work fading.
+With the world in the distress and years of pandemic fatigue behind us, the engine that used to power you and your motivation to work may be fading.
 While facing feelings of guilt, you might start to wonder - what happened so that the work which once gave me so much energy, suddenly feels so burdensome?

 The fatigue is real.
 It is as human, as understandable as it is pivotal.